Computing all maps into a sphere

-For $Y$ fixed, these subroutines can be hard-wired once and for all.
+\heading{Remarks. } \subh{Evaluating Postnikov classes.} For $Y$ fixed, the subroutines for evaluating the Postnikov classes $\kk_i$, $i\le 2d-2$, could be hard-wired once and for all.
 In some particular cases, they are given by known explicit formulas.
-In particular, for $Y=S^d$, $k_d$ corresponds to the famous \emph{Steenrod square} \cite{Steenr47,Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972}\iffull\ (more precisely, to the reduction from integral cohomology to mod 2 cohomology followed by the Steenrod square $\text{Sq}^2$)\fi, and $k_{d+1} $ to \emph{Adem's secondary cohomology operation}.\footnote{It is worth remarking that the $k_i$'s represent a ``nonlinear part'' of the algorithm, which otherwise, on the bottom level, deals mostly with solving systems of linear Diophantine equations.
-For example, a Steenrod square can be thought of as a quadratic form.} However, in the general case, the only way of evaluating the $k_i$ we are aware of is using \emph{objects with effective homology} mentioned earlier. \iffull In this context, our result can also be regarded as an algorithmization of certain \emph{higher cohomology operations} (see, e.g., \cite{MosherTangora:CohomologyOperations-1968}), although our development of the required topological underpinning is somewhat different and, in a way, simpler.\footnote{Let us also mention the paper by Gonzales et al.~\cite{GonzalezDiazReal:ComputationCohomologyOperations-2003}, which provides algorithms for calculating certain primary and secondary cohomology operations on a finite simplicial complex (including the Steenrod square $\text{Sq}^2$ and Adem's secondary cohomology operation).
-But both their goal and the approach are different from ours.
+In particular, for $Y=S^d$, $\kk_d$ corresponds to the famous \emph{Steenrod square} \cite{Steenr47,Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972}\iffull\ (more precisely, to the reduction from integral cohomology to mod 2 cohomology followed by the Steenrod square $\text{Sq}^2$)\fi, and $\kk_{d+1} $ to \emph{Adem's secondary cohomology operation}.
+However, in the general case, the only way of evaluating the $\kk_i$ we are aware of is using \emph{simplicial sets with effective homology} mentioned earlier.
+In this context, our result can also be regarded as an algorithmization of certain \emph{higher cohomology operations} (see, e.g., \cite{MosherTangora:CohomologyOperations-1968}), although our development of the required topological underpinning is somewhat different and, in a way, simpler.\footnote{Let us also mention the paper by Gonz\'{a}les-D\'{\i}az and Real \cite{GonzalezDiazReal:ComputationCohomologyOperations-2003}, which provides algorithms for calculating certain primary and secondary cohomology operations on a finite simplicial complex (including the Steenrod square $\text{Sq}^2$ and Adem's secondary cohomology operation).
+But both their goal and approach are different from ours.
 The algorithms in \cite{GonzalezDiazReal:ComputationCohomologyOperations-2003} are based on explicit combinatorial formulas for these operations on the cochain level.
 The goal is to speed up the ``obvious'' way of computing the image of a given cohomology class under the considered operation.
-In our setting, we have no general explicit formulas available, and also we can only work with the cohomology classes ``locally'' (since they are usually defined on infinite simplicial sets).
-That is, a cohomology class is represented by a cocycle, and that cocycle is given as an algorithm that can compute the value of the cocycle on any given simplex.}) \fi
+In our setting, we have no general explicit formulas available, and we can work only with the cohomology classes ``locally,'' since they are usually defined on infinite simplicial sets.
+That is, a cohomology class is represented by a cocycle, and that cocycle is given as an algorithm that can compute the value of the cocycle on any given simplex.}